 - Students who did not receive a Pell Grant in college and who meet the income threshold will be eligible for up to $10,000 in debt cancellation, capped at the amount of outstanding debt.

-- An application to request loan forgiveness is scheduled to be available by early October, and borrowers could expect relief within four to six weeks after they submit their applications.
+- The official application to request loan forgiveness is now available at https://studentaid.gov/debt-relief/application.
+Borrowers could expect relief within four to six weeks after they submit their applications.
 ED is recommending that borrowers submit the application before November 15 to receive relief before the payment pause ends on December 31, 2022.

 - Eligible borrowers who paid off all or part of their federal student loans since March 13, 2020, will qualify for student loan forgiveness.
 Additionally, any amount paid after August 24, 2022, that brings an eligible borrower below the $10,000 or $20,000 threshold will automatically be refunded without the borrower requesting it.
 Borrowers can request a refund by calling their loan servicers directly, according to the Federal Student Aid website.